mrairjordan27/mrairjordan27/README.md

 )

 say_hi <- function(ds_edu) {
-  print(paste0("Passionate ", ds_edu$role, " pursing a degree in Information Science Technology with an emphasis in interactive and immersive tech.")) print("Adept at manipulating datasets to provide key information.") print("Creating graphs to display essential information.") print("Developing 3D & 2D games in Unity using resources such as C#, Blender, Substance Painter, and Quixel Bridge.")
+  print(paste0("Passionate ", ds_edu$role, " Graduated with a degree in Information Science Technology with an emphasis in interactive and immersive tech.")) print("Adept at manipulating datasets to provide key information.") print("Creating graphs to display essential information.") print("Developing 3D & 2D games in Unity using resources such as C#, Blender, Substance Painter, and Quixel Bridge.")